playcanvas/developer.playcanvas.com/docs/user-manual/scripting/script-attributes.md

 sidebar_position: 5
 ---
 :::note
-This is the documentation for the newer ESM Script Attributes which replaces the previous legacy system.
+This is the documentation for the newer **ESM Script Attributes**.
-You can find documentation for the [legacy attributes system here](./legacy/script-attributes.md)
+You can find documentation for the [**legacy attributes system here**](./legacy/script-attributes.md)
 :::

-## What are Script Attributes?
+## What are Attributes?

-Script Attributes are a powerful feature that allow you to expose properties to the PlayCanvas editor.
-They allow you to tweak  values at runtime via the editor and give greater control to dynamically tweak your application as you author it.
-Script attributes becomes accessible as UI controls within the editor, perfect for artists, designers or other non-programmer team members to adjust and modify values without writing code
+Attributes are a powerful feature that allow you to expose specific parameters to the editor.

-## Getting Started
+This means you can write code once, then tweak values on different instances to give them different properties.
+Artists, designers or other non-programmer team members can then adjust and modify them without writing code.

-Let's start with a simple example, say you have a script that rotates an entity around it's Y axis.
+Let's start with a simple rotate script example.

 ```javascript
 import { Script } from 'playcanvas';